facebook/react-native-website/docs/geolocation.md

 static getCurrentPosition(geo_success, geo_error?, geo_options?)
 ```

 Invokes the success callback once with the latest location info.
-Supported options: timeout (ms), maximumAge (ms), enableHighAccuracy (bool) On Android, if the location is cached this can return almost immediately, or it will request an update which might take a while.
+Supported options: timeout (ms), maximumAge (ms, default - INFINITY), enableHighAccuracy (bool) On Android, if the location is cached this can return almost immediately, or it will request an update which might take a while.

 ---